 Did you just move with a toddler?
 Expect Regression

 I followed all of the advice listed above, and my son has still struggled greatly with nightmares and other signs of increased anxiety.
 Other children may regress in potty training or struggle to fall asleep.
 This is completely normal.
 You are not alone if you find post-move to be more stressful than the move itself.
 Try to get out of the house and explore.
 Look at the pictures of your old house together.
 Label your child’s feelings (“You feel sad because you miss your old bedroom”) and give them new tools to cope (“When mommy feels sad, she asks for a hug.”).
-Pray together for comfort and peace.
+Pray together that God would give your toddler comfort and peace.

 What Do You Think?

 What helped save your sanity during a move with a toddler?
 How did moving present new opportunities to point your children to Christ?